-Arwen submitted her PhD thesis in February 2025 at the University of Melbourne and is currently awaiting the results.
+Arwen completed her PhD at the University of Melbourne.
 Her thesis investigated housing mobility for Aboriginal families and potential impacts on children's wellbeing.
-In response to gaps in the literature, she developed a new tool to assess Aboriginal children's social and emotional wellbeing.
+In response to gaps in the literature, she worked with the Aboriginal Governance Group to develop a new tool to assess Aboriginal children's social and emotional wellbeing.

 Prior to working at SAHMRI, Arwen has worked in Aboriginal health for over twenty years, within government, the not-for-profit and community controlled sector.
 She is worked in various roles within the SA Department of Health, the Red Cross, the former Cooperative Research Centre for Aboriginal Health and the Lowitja Institute.
 Her roles have included community development, policy, research program management, service development and support.